+The pass mark for each module is 40%.
 The details of which assessment components need to be passed individually and of their respective pass marks are given in the module specifications.

 If you fail an assessment component or a module, the following will apply: